hamiltron/py-simple-audio/docs/index.rst

 ===================

-The simplaudio package provides cross-platform, dependency-free audio playback capability for Python 3 on OSX, Windows, and Linux.
+The simplaudio package provides cross-platform, dependency-free audio playback capability for Python 3 on macOS, Windows, and Linux.

 MIT Licensed.